EinBaum/ChroniclesPTR/README.md

 - You need to be a GM
 - You need to be IN THE RAID

-Commands to kill everyone in the raid:
+Command to kill everyone in the raid:

 	/die

+Teleport everyone in the raid to you:

+	/tp

 Teleport everyone to you, resurrect and buff:

 	/rev

+Max skills, learn enchanting & engineering:

+	/skills